Website Redesign for Catering Brand

 Our targeted users

-Designing for Nigerian food lovers seeking convenience
+Creating for Nigerian food lovers craving convenience

-Designing for Nigerian food lovers seeking convenience
+Creating for Nigerian food lovers craving convenience

-Designing for Nigerian food lovers seeking convenience
+Creating for Nigerian food lovers craving convenience

 Based on the conducted research, the following user persona descriptions were developed to better understand the needs, preferences and pain points of the customers being served by Mariam's Kitchen.